ifuka001/rshell/README.md

 * To terminate the program, you must enter `exit` in the command line.
 * You may use `#` to make comments in your program.

+11/11/2014:
+* Added ls and cp. ls has 3 flags -l -a and -R and they can be used in many ways. ( -l, -Ra, -lRa, etc)
+* Added cp. if an argument was passed through after the Source and the Destination (it can be anything), it will output 3 different methods and how long each one took to output it to the file.
+* Note that the cp cannot take flags in the beginning or between the source file and the destination file.
 Known BUGS and ISSUES
 ---
 * `rshell` cannot use the command 'cd' at this time because it is not implemented.